tillbaum/pytiba/README.md

 Lets you easily create RevitSheetViews from an Excel worksheet table Parameters SheetNr, SheetName, IssueDate, Author, manual_Scale are set on the SheetView.
 If Sheet already exist in Project, only the parameters get updated.

 ### Levels from Excel:
 Creates Levels from an Excel worksheet table.
 (https://youtu.be/rT_3vCVz4dU)

 ### Section Tools (tool collection)
 + Create Sections along lines (Model- or Detaillines).
 Select Detail / Modellines, run tool.
 By selecting a connected line sequence, one can create a developed view of walls.
 With the "Arrange Viewports Tool" one can arrange the SectionViews in the right order on the SheetView.
 (Bridge_Sections: https://youtu.be/n2K7Ex94knA, Developed View of Walls: https://youtu.be/dLOM2APDQpQ)
- + Arrange Viewports on SheetView, (Select Viewports on Sheet you want to arrange, run tool) Arranges the selected Viewports on the sheet in the right order.
++ Arrange Viewports on SheetView, (Select Viewports on Sheet you want to arrange, run tool) This tool arranges the Viewports in order.
+Running the tool again reverses the order Arranges the selected Viewports on the sheet in the right order.
 Running the tool again reverses the order.

 This toolset lets you create Sections parallel to a line and orthogonal to a line.